crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

   expression: evt.Parsed.mySourceRange
 ```

-While most scenarios might focus on Ips, CrowdSec and Bouncers can work with any scope.
+While most scenarios might focus on IP addresses, CrowdSec and Bouncers can work with any scope.
 The `scope` directive allows you to override the default scope :

  - `type` is a string representing the scope name